-As usual, safety first.
+As usual, safety first before learning how to cut polycarbonate sheets.
 It is always advisable to wear protective equipment such as protective eyewear, masks, and gloves.
 When it comes to installing and servicing panels, always use appropriate scaffolding and proper placement to ensure even weight distribution to avoid damage.
 Measure carefully.
 Make sure to measure every related dimension of the covered area, this includes width, length, height, slope and room for thermal expansion and contraction.

-On corrugate sheets, remove any protective packaging prior to cutting; on solid sheets however, any cutting will have to be done with the protective film on to prevent any damages to the polycarbonate sheet surface, which is prone scratches.
+On corrugated sheets, remove any protective packaging prior to cutting; on solid sheets however, any cutting will have to be done with the protective film on to prevent any damages to the polycarbonate sheet surface, which is prone to scratches.

 Tools best for different scenarios

 - Cutting single pieces – Handheld utility or box knives.